 MKT 411 E-commerce & Internet Marketing 3 SH

-The Internet is rapidly expanding as a commercial medium used by marketing professionals to further organizational goals.
+The internet is a major medium for marketing professionals to achieve organizational objectives.
+Businesses in both the consumer and business markets develop online marketing strategies to acquire new customers and maintain relationships with existing customers.
 This course examines the commercial use of the Internet and analyzes this use in the context of marketing strategy, consumer behavior, advertising, customer service and other business concerns.
-The course focuses on those activities and strategies that make Internet marketing different from, and more than, developing Web pages.
-Topics include the development of effective communications strategies, selling strategies, website development approaches, content strategies, privacy, security, legal issues, political issues, social implications, and ethical concerns.
-Prerequisite: MIS 260, MKT 301, Junior standing and GPA 2.3 or higher.
+Topics include the development of effective communications and marketing strategies, website development approaches, content strategies, social media, web analytics, search engine marketing, privacy, security, legal global and political issues, social implications, and ethical concerns.
+Prerequisite: MIS 260, MKT 301, Junior standing (60 credits) and GPA 2.3 or higher.